Dutton's Bo Beau Fresh Start

 Bo Beau's breeder wanted him to be a show champion, but found out he was to much of a scardey-cat in the show ring, so he was kind enough to let us have him.

-We have now had him for 6 years.
-This boy is a very sweet and loving guy, with a wonderful temperament and superior conformation.
+We have now had him for over 7 years.
+This boy is a very sweet and a loving guy, with a wonderful temperament and superior conformation.

 CH.
 Hottex Rowdy Daddy’s Boy ( Father)